General · · 19 min read

 Troubleshoot Common Issues When Filing the AR-11

-When submitting the , you may encounter several typical challenges.
+When submitting the AR-11 form, you may encounter several typical challenges.
 Here’s how to troubleshoot them effectively:

 • Submission Not Successful: If you face difficulties sending the document online, try clearing your browser's cache or using a different browser.
 Ensure that all required fields are filled out accurately.
-USCIS recommends submitting the ar-11 change of address document online for quicker processing.
+USCIS recommends submitting the AR-11 document online for quicker processing.

 • Confirmation Not Received: If you don’t receive a confirmation after submitting online, check your spam folder for emails from USCIS.
 For mailed submissions, allow several weeks for processing before following up.